smhanov/syzgydb/README.md

   - **`radius`**: Defines the radius for a range search.
 All records within this distance from the query vector will be returned.
   - **`limit`**: Limits the number of records returned in the response.
 Useful for paginating results.
   - **`offset`**: Skips the specified number of records before starting to return results.
 Used in conjunction with `limit` for pagination.
   - **`precision`**: Specifies the search precision.
 Defaults to "medium".
-Set to "exact" to perform an exhaustive search of all points without using LSH.
+Set to "exact" to perform an exhaustive search of all points.

  **Example `curl`**:
   ```bash